textbrowser/spot-on-lite/README.md

-Spot-On-Lite supports Qt 5.15 LTS, 6.2 LTS, and 6.5 LTS.
+Spot-On-Lite supports Qt LTS.
 It has been tested on Debian and OpenBSD.
-Spot-On-Lite compiles on Debian, Mac OS X, and OpenBSD.
+Spot-On-Lite compiles on Debian, FreeBSD, Mac OS X, and OpenBSD.

 ARM, PowerPC, and Sparc are supported.
-Qt 5.5 is also supported for PowerPC.
+Qt 5.5.1 is also supported for PowerPC.

 Included is a thread-safe Lisp implementation of SHA-512.